 - Enter a Name for the filter.

 - Select a Category from the menu, or enter a new one in the field.

-- Optionally, use the checkbox(es) to save the filter to the organization or library*.
+- Optionally, depending on your role in MindBridge, you may be able to use the checkbox(es) to save the filter to the organization or library.
 Anyone with access will be able to leverage the saved filter.